Expert Advice On Improving Your Home

 It takes roughly one to three days to have your HVAC system installed or replaced.
 If you need just a furnace or a single air conditioning unit, this might take between half a day and two days.
 This timeline will be determined by the size of your house, the accessibility of your system, and any issues your technician uncovers.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Allen, you may be able to make do with a lower-capacity furnace.
+In Allen, you might be able to make do with a lower-capacity furnace.

 There are a number of ways you can make your HVAC system more energy-efficient:

-• Keep ductwork clean, and clean or change your air filters regularly.
+• Keep ductwork clean, and change or clean your air filters regularly.

-• Have regular inspections to take care of issues as they come up.
+• Schedule regular inspections to take care of issues as they come up.

 • Keep your attic well-ventilated and make sure all doors and windows are well-sealed.